 To obtain regulatory approval for Qnexa, we are required to show that each active pharmaceutical ingredient in our investigational product candidate makes a contribution to the combined investigational product candidate's claimed effects and that the dosage of each component, including amount, frequency and duration, is such that the combination is safe and more effective than each of the components.
 As a result, we were required to include in our clinical trial protocols an evaluation of each component drug as well as for the component drug in combination.
 This required us to conduct more extensive and more expensive clinical trials than would be the case for many single agent pharmaceuticals.
 The need to conduct such trials could make it more difficult and costly to obtain regulatory approval of Qnexa than of a new drug containing only a single active pharmaceutical ingredient.
 The OB-301, or EQUATE, Phase 3 trial was designed to meet the combination guidelines set by the FDA.
 The EQUATE study contained separate component arms as well as the combination.
 We believe the results of the EQUATE study meet FDA guidelines for combination therapy studies; however, there can be no assurance that we have satisfied the combination requirements to the FDA's satisfaction or that further testing of the combination will not be required.
-The EQUATE study also contained a mid-dose of Qnexa containing 46 mg of topiramate CR and 7.5 mg of phentermine.
+The EQUATE study also contained a mid-dose of Qnexa containing 7.5 mg of phentermine and 46 mg of topiramate CR.
 The mid-dose was also included in the CONQUER, or OB-303, study.
-We may file for approval for the mid-dose in addition to the full-dose.
-The number of subjects on the mid-dose in the OB-303 study may not be sufficient for approval.
-We have no assurance that the mid-dose or full-dose of Qnexa will be approved or that additional pre-clinical and clinical testing may not be needed prior to approval.
-In addition, if the FDA does not approve the full-dose of Qnexa, there is no assurance that they would approve the mid-dose or any other dose of Qnexa.
+We did not complete a component study for the low-dose.
+We have filed for approval of all three doses.
+The number of patients on the low-dose in OB-302 or the mid-dose in the OB-303 study may not be sufficient for approval.
+We have no assurance that any of the doses of Qnexa will be approved or that additional pre-clinical and clinical testing may not be needed prior to approval.
+In addition, if the FDA does not approve the full-dose of Qnexa, there is no assurance that they would approve the mid-dose of Any other d